 Glazer Children's Museum, Tampa

-The 53,000-square-foot Glazer Children’s Museum features 170 hands-on interactives in 12 themed areas.
-The museum houses the usual favorites, including a bank, health clinic, engineering station, restaurant and grocery store, while also offering a variety of unique and engaging exhibits not found elsewhere.
+The 53,000-square-foot Glazer Children’s Museum features 170 hands-on interactives in 17 themed areas.
+The museum houses the usual favorites, including a bank, health clinic, engineering station, restaurant and grocery store offering unique learning experiences.

 “Art Smart” allows children to make their own kaleidoscope or noodle sculpture, and children can redesign downtown Tampa in the museum's “Design + Build” area.
 Kids of all ages can pretend to be harbor pilots or dockworkers while learning about water in the “KidsPort” exhibit.
 Other popular areas include “My House, Your House,” which introduces children to other cultures, and “Get Moving,” an ideal place to tire little ones before leaving.
 There's also a 35-foot tall climbing structure designed to teach kids about the water cycle.